geek0075/demo-bank-graphql/README.md

 ## Kayode Taiwo

-Fictitious Banking Application.
-This application was generated with the Angular CLI and is an Angular (www.angular.io) application that has been deployed to the following url on Heroku:
+Fictitious Banking Application with Angular and GraphQL.
+This application was generated with the Angular CLI and is an Angular (www.angular.io) and GraphQL application that has been deployed to the following url on Heroku:

 https://vbg-gql.herokuapp.com/